prolice/starwars-silhouette/README.md

 # Image Importation Procedure

 This documentation provides a step-by-step guide on how to import images into the application.
+Before proceeding, ensure that you have imported at least one type of vehicle (Planetary Vehicles or Space Vehicles) using the oggDude importer.
 Follow the instructions below to ensure a successful image importation process.

+## Prerequisite: Importing Vehicles

+Before starting the image importation process, make sure you have imported at least one type of vehicle (Planetary Vehicles or Space Vehicles) using the oggDude importer.

 ## 1. Configuration Settings